Arlanthir/notes/concepts/Cybersecurity.md

 **Policy**: JSON file with:
 - Version: IAM policy language version.
-- Statement: Array of statements, each with:
+- Statement: array of statements, each with:
   - Effect: `"Allow"` or `"Deny"`.
-  - Action: Specifies the service and action, e.g. `"s3.GetObject"`.
+  - Action: specifies the service and action, e.g. `"s3.GetObject"`.
   - Resource: Amazon Resource Name (ARN) of the resource to which the permission applies, e.g. `"arn:aws:s3:::example-bucket/*"`.

 #### Detection